TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 # Core Portal Lifecycle & Deployment Procedures (CPLDP)

-Detailed documentation on the comprehensive lifecycle of a TACC ACI-WMA Core v2 Portal architecture.
-This includes the workflows required to plan, establish, provision, configure and deploy a portal (with a checklist of explicit, discrete actions to convert into JIRA tasks) as well as detailed procedures for portal customization (via container and application integration), maintenance, backups, archiving and sunsetting.
-It should be referenced throughout all phases of the portal's lifecycle.
+Documentation on the comprehensive lifecycle of a TACC ACI-WMA Core v2 Portal architecture.

+This documentation includes detailed procedures used in planning, resourcing, provisioning, configuring and deploying a portal.
+The documentation also establishes a checklist of explicit, discrete actions to convert into JIRA tasks during a new portal setup.
+Detailed procedures for portal customization via use of container and application publishing mechanisms are also included.
+The procceses used for maintenance, backups, archiving and sunsetting of a portal project are described as well.
+This documentation should be referenced throughout all phases of the portal's lifecycle.

 ## Quick Start